 Who EnvisionIT Serves

-EnvisionIT was designed for inclusive classrooms but can be taught in self-contained settings.
+EnvisionIT was designed for inclusive classrooms but can be taught in special education settings.
 The full curriculum was designed for implementation across an academic year, but several abbreviated models are also available for semester electives, integrated courses, or career advisory periods.
 EIT is flexible and may be customized depending on the unique needs of the classroom.
 We provide a Stratified Site Map that depicts the full curriculum alongside a crosswalk of abbreviated course models and aims to help teachers make decisions about implementation.

 EnvisionIT is great for students!